digitalfabrik/integreat-app/docs/08-cicd.md

 ### iOS

 For an overview of the Fastlane lanes refer to the [auto-generated README](../ios/fastlane/README.md#available-actions).
-These lanes are responsible for setting up the certificates and building the iOS app as well as starting an iOS simulator.
+These lanes are responsible for setting up the certificates and building the iOS app.

 # Setup Certificates for iOS on Mac